cumbof/cumbof.github.io/_pages/about.md

 - __Machine Learning__: experienced in teaching modern Big Data Analytics and Visualization techniques, I also designed novel energy- and memory-efficient machine learning methods for dealing with massive amounts of biomedical data with commodity hardware as well as in distributed environments.

 - __Hyperdimensional Computing__: a.k.a.
 Vector-Symbolic Architectures, this is an emerging way of computing with vectors in a high-dimensional space.
 As a new computational paradigm, it has an innumerable fields of application, including artificial intelligence, cognitive science, robotics, natural language processing, bioinformatics, and the internet of things, among other scientific disciplines.

+- __Quantum Computing__: currently exploring its application to Hyperdimensional Computing and the development of new quantum neuromorphic architectures.

 ## Highlights